The price of homogeneity is polynomial: Introduction

 Every wall is also a mesh.
 The advantage of meshes is that they allow us to more easily to use their horizontal and vertical paths to divide the plane into regions.
 This reduces a large amount of the discussion on the position of colours to a combinatorial problem with a geometric flavour.

-The key insight that allows us to drop the bounds from exponential to polynomial is that one does not have to take a \textsl{subwall} to retain algorithmic applicability.
-A subwall usually refers to a wall $W'$ obtained from another wall $W$ by taking subpaths of horizontal paths of $W$ as horizontal paths of $W'$ and taking subpaths of vertical paths of $W$ as vertical paths of $W'$.
-This restriction highly limits the applicability of more involved methods of counting and more interesting applications of the pigeon hole principle.
-By allowing $W'$ the be a \textsl{subgraph} agreeing on the same tangle, we are able to retain the original (almost) embedding of $W$ as a witness of flatness -- or in this example of planarity -- for $W'$ which is really all that is necessary for all known applications of the Irrelevant Vertex Technique.
+The key insight allowing us to drop the bounds from exponential to polynomial is that one does not have to take a \textsl{subwall} to retain algorithmic applicability.
+A subwall refers to a wall $W'$ obtained from another wall $W$ by taking subpaths of horizontal paths of $W$ as horizontal paths of $W'$ and taking subpaths of vertical paths of $W$ as vertical paths of $W'$.
+This restriction severely limits the applicability of more involved methods of counting and creative applications of the pigeon hole principle.
+By allowing $W'$ to be a \textsl{subgraph} agreeing on the same tangle, we are able to retain the original (almost) embedding of $W$ as a witness of the flatness of $W'$ -- or in this example of planarity.
+This is all that is necessary for all known applications of the Irrelevant Vertex Technique.

 \paragraph{Strips.} We may now imagine our mesh $M$ to be embedded on a disk $\Delta$ with its perimeter drawn on the boundary of $\Delta$.
 To further aid our intuition we imagine $\Delta$ to be a rectangle where each of the four paths of $M$ making up the perimeter is drawn on its private side of the rectangle and the vertices where horizontal and vertical perimeter paths intersect are drawn in the corners.